pingidentity/pingidentity-devops-getting-started/server-profiles/quickstart.md

     cp <path_to_your_configuration_archive>/data.zip .
    ```

-6. Now we have a 'Server Profile' that we can point to when starting a PingFederate container so ... let's do that!
-In order to use this server profile from the 'Ping DevOps Getting Started' examples, we will push to github.
+5. Now we have a local Server-Profile.
+We will push this to Github then use it via a docker environment variable.

    ```text
    git status